cedrickchee/chatgpt-universe/README.md

 - [PromptLayer](https://github.com/MagnivOrg/prompt-layer-library) is a tool for prompt engineers - Maintain a log of your prompts and OpenAI API requests.
 Track, debug, and replay old completions.
 Build prompts through trial and exploration.
 - [Prompt Engineering](https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/) by Lilian Weng - aka. in-context prompting, refers to methods for how to communicate with LLM to **steer its behavior** for desired outcomes **without updating the model weights**.
 - [Guidance](https://github.com/microsoft/guidance) enables you to control language models more effectively and efficiently than traditional prompting or chaining.
+- [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) - A free short course by DeepLearning.AI, in collaboration with OpenAI.

 (_* Prompt engineering term was renamed to prompting.
 The term is overloaded and might be unnecessary._)